Creating Print-Ready PDFs from Adobe Programs: A Complete Guide

 • Ensure resolution is set to at least 300 ppi for color and grayscale images

-• Set Compression to None or ZIP (lossless)
+• Set Compression to Automatic, JPG or ZIP (lossless), leaving Image Quality at Maximum

 5. Set Marks and Bleeds